Yuri Milner: Early life

 Milner became an Israeli citizen in 1999.
-In 2005, he moved to Israel with his family, and they relocated to California in 2014.
-According to Milner, he has not been to Russia since 2014.
-He formally renounced his Russian citizenship in August 2022.
+In 2005, he moved to Israel with his family.
+They relocated to California in 2014.
+Milner has stated he has not been to Russia since the 2014 Russian annexation of Crimea.
+In August 2022, he renounced his Russian citizenship, reportedly in response to the Russian Invasion of Ukraine.

 Education

 Milner studied theoretical physics at Moscow State University, graduating in 1985.
 He went on to work at Lebedev Physical Institute, one of the institutes of the Russian Academy of Sciences.
 As a doctoral candidate in particle physics, Milner befriended Soviet nuclear physicist and human rights activist Andrei Sakharov.
-Sakharov's forward thinking would later influence Milner's venture investment strategy.
+Sakharov's co-founder would later influence Milner's venture investment strategy.

 In 1990, Milner became the first non-émigré from the Soviet Union to travel to the United States to receive a Master of Business Administration (MBA) at the Wharton School of the University of Pennsylvania.
 The press quoted him as saying that he made this decision after "being disappointed in myself as a physicist."
 Milner was a commencement speaker for the Wharton Business School's 2017 class.
-In September 2020, the non-profit foundation operated by Milner and his wife, Julia, established the Friends of Israel MBA Fellowship at the Wharton School.
-The $10 million fellowship supports more than 60 Israeli students at Wharton over 10 years.

 Business career

 Milner started his business career selling gray market DOS computers in the Soviet Union, which displeased his father.
 When the USSR collapsed, he stopped selling computers in order to enroll at the Wharton School to earn an MBA.

-After graduating, Milner spent the first half of the 1990s at the World Bank in Washington, D.C as a Russian banking specialist focused on the development of private sector banking.
-He has described his time at the World Bank as his "lost years", due to watching from afar the privatization of government holdings during the presidency of Boris Yeltsin.
+After graduating, Milner spent the first half of the 1990s at the World Bank in Washington, D.C., as a Russian banking specialist focused on the development of private sector banking.
+He has described his time at the World Bank as his "lost years", due to the privatization of government holdings during the presidency of Boris Yeltsin.
 In the spring of 1995, Milner was appointed CEO of Alliance-Menatep, a stock brokerage company belonging to then oligarch Mikhail Khodorkovsky.

 In December 1996, Milner worked as vice president and Head of Investment Management of Menatep Bank.
 In February 1997 Milner was appointed the deputy chairperson and the head of the investment division of Menatep Bank but left this position in early 1998.
 At the time, the market makers described him as "a well-known professional, who will bring the bank valuable experience in international financial institutions and transactions in the Russian investment market".